GenomiqueENS/toullig/README.md

 # Requirements

-You just need to have java 8 and maven installed on your computer.
+You just need to have Java 8 and Maven installed on your computer.
 This alpha version work on Ubuntu (Unix distribution).

 # Installation